ncukondo/Annotated-bibliography/feedback.md

 #### Quantity of feedback

-- good comments tend to longer than bad comments
+- Good comments tend to longer than bad comments
   - from students
     - Cluster A - helpful
       - average 306.4 words
-    - Clusters B and C - less helpfull
+    - Clusters B and C - less helpful
       - average 107.3 words and 151.1 words
     - Cluster D - rated as helpful by significantly fewer students.
       - average 90.8 words